 “A man who has never gone to school may steal from a freight car; but if he has a university education, he may steal the whole railroad.”
-In the lines of thinking of Theodore Roosevelt, on the significance of bestowing an outright education to the multitudes, our very first mission to edify the less fortunate students in the community, took place on Saturday, 15 September 2018 at the M. D. Gunasena International School.
-The project was the resourceful brainchild of a promising student and former Head Boy, Abdullah Nazeer, as a result of his fixated vision, steadfast determination and dedication as well as, relentless effort to pave the way for disadvantaged, yet keen students to obtain a topnotch education.
+In the lines of thinking of Theodore Roosevelt, on the significance of bestowing an outright education to the multitudes, our very first mission to edify the less fortunate students in the community, took place on Saturday, 15 September 2018 at the M. D. Gunasena International School in a relentless effort to pave the way for disadvantaged, yet keen students to obtain a topnotch education.

 The poverty-stricken learners, on the other hand, showed us the true art of positive thinking, despite their deprived conditions.
 They were upbeat, wide-eyed and curious throughout the experience and they seemed to demonstrate an exceedingly optimistic, jaunty outlook to the whole process of being educated.

-Armed with the power to influence people, prepared with leadership and managerial virtues, fortified with his potential to motivate people, Abdullah was able to inspire senior students in the school, to contribute selflessly, and wholeheartedly to teaching the underprivileged youngsters the schedule at hand.
+Armed with the power to influence people, prepared with leadership and managerial virtues, fortified with their potential to motivate people, our senior students in the school, contributed selflessly, and wholeheartedly to teaching the underprivileged youngsters the schedule at hand.
 The team was not only able delivered the subject matter with vehemence but was so thoroughly involved in the meticulous planning and conscientious formulation of groundwork in anticipation of the occasion.
 Preparatory work included deriving pupil appraisal criterions, IQ checks and review documents, originating lesson plans and teaching material.